Derogations protected species (animal or plant)

 • Destruction, alteration or degradation of their habitats

-• Destruction, alteration or degradation of sites of geological interest, including natural or artificial underground cavities, and the removal, destruction or degradation of fossils, minerals and concretions present on such sites
+• Destruction, alteration or degradation of sites of geological interest, including natural or artificial underground cavities, as well as the removal, destruction or degradation of fossils, minerals and concretions present on these sites

-• Installation of telephone poles and non-clogged hollow avalanche and anti-slip net poles.
+• Installation of telephone poles and paravalanche net poles and anti-landslide hollow and unplugged.

 Example :

-Turning of a grassland creation of an oyster park encroaching on eelgrass beds, issuance of a building permit, located in an area housing birthing toads, involving earthworks and the use of a stream, authorization to clear a forest area housing the Hermann's turtle, etc.
+Turning over a meadow; creation of an oyster farm encroaching on eelgrass beds; issuance of a building permit, located in an area housing birth toads, involving earthworks and the use of a stream; authorization to clear a forest area housing the Hermann's turtle, etc.

 Protection orders

-The lists non-domestic animal species and non-cultivated plant species subject to the prohibitions are listed in interministerial orders.
+The lists non-domestic animal species and non-cultivated plant species subject to the prohibitions shall be indicated in interministerial orders.

-For each species, the Orders specify the following:
+For each species, orders may specify the following:

 • Duration of these prohibitions and periods of the year concerned